NorfolkGreg/GregCustom/resources/ReadMe.txt

     </video>
 </div>

-substituting the the name of your image for "myimage.jpg" and your video for "myvideo.mp4".
+substituting the name of your image for "myimage.jpg" and your video for "myvideo.mp4".
 For the theme code to work as intended both image and video should be of 16:9 aspect ratio and the image should have a ".jpg" extension.